Sarmale

 Pickled cabbage leaves rolled into thumb-sized cigars around a filling of minced pork, rice, onion, dill, and bay, packed tight in a clay pot under a layer of smoked pork and tomato-cabbage broth, slow-baked four hours.
 Served with mămăligă, a dollop of smântână, and a green chili.
 The Christmas Eve and Easter centerpiece of every Romanian table.

-Cabbage-roll traditions migrated into Romania via Ottoman Turkish dolma and Slavic golabki, then took on the distinct Romanian elements: pickled (not fresh) cabbage, lovage and dill rather than mint, smoked pork crown layer, and the obligatory mămăligă alongside.
+Cabbage-roll traditions migrated into Romania via the Ottoman world — Turkish 'sarma' means 'to wrap,' and a cabbage version is already recorded in an early-1500s Persian cookbook — with a Slavic cousin in golabki.
+Over time the dish took on distinct Romanian elements: pickled (not fresh) cabbage leaves, lovage and dill in the seasoning, a smoked-pork crown layer, and the obligatory mamaliga alongside.
 Each grandmother (bunica) has her own ratio of pork-to-rice and her own opinion on smoked ribs vs ham hock.
 Christmas Eve sarmale-making is a multi-hour family ceremony.

 Knife cuts a cigar open and the rice-and-pork filling stays pleasantly together, glistening with rendered fat.
 Cabbage leaf has gone deep amber and softly chewy from the slow braise.
 Each bite carries the smoke from the buried pork ribs, the sour from the pickled cabbage, the dill perfume, the gentle pepper-bay layer.
 The cool smântână spoon and a bite of warm mămăligă make the dish complete.